Built company-wide systems and processes for sustainable and scalable growth

 I began by observing team dynamics and conducting open discussions with leadership to holistically map pain points, strengths, and opportunities.

-I presented my findings to the team and collectively discussed their feedback.
-I gave them ownership of process documentation, such as ‘Communication Style’, ‘Weekly Stand-up’, ‘Resource Mapping’, and ‘Dev Handover’ to name a few.
+I gave the team ownership of process by presenting my findings to the team and collectively discussed their feedback.
+Documentation, such as ‘Communication Style’, ‘Weekly Stand-up’, ‘Resource Mapping’, and ‘Dev Handover’ were a few that were delegated.

-I had a similar sessions with our Tech Lead and PMs to understand how our team’s process was negatively impacting theirs.
+I had sessions with our Tech Lead and PMs to understand how our team’s process was negatively impacting theirs.

 Defining the right problems to solve is the catalyst for impact